Option for the poor

 The option for the poor, or the preferential option for the poor, is a Catholic social teaching that the Bible gives priority to the well-being of the poor and powerless.
+The word "option" in this phrase is a transliteration of the Spanish opción, and refers to a choice already made (e.g. by God) rather than an option that is available.
 It was first articulated by the proponents of Latin American liberation theology during the latter half of the 20th century, and was championed by many Latin American Christian democratic parties.
 It is also a theological emphasis in Methodism.

 Theological significance

-The "preferential option for the poor" refers to a trend throughout the Bible, of priority being given to the well-being of the poor and powerless of society in the teachings and commands of God as well as the prophets and other righteous people.
+The "preferential option for the poor" refers to a trend throughout the Bible of priority being given to the well-being of the poor and powerless of society in the teachings and commands of God.
+It is expressed in the Bible in words attributed directly to God, and also in words and deeds of the prophets and other righteous people.
 Jesus taught that on the Day of Judgment, God will ask what each person did to help the poor and needy: "Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me."
 This is reflected in Catholic canon law, which states, "[The Christian Faithful] are also obliged to promote social justice and, mindful of the precept of the Lord, to assist the poor from their own resources."

-According to this doctrine, through one's words, prayers and deeds one must show solidarity with, and compassion for, the poor.
+According to this doctrine, through one's words, prayers, and deeds one must show solidarity with, and compassion for, the poor.
 Therefore, when instituting public policy one must always keep the "preferential option for the poor" at the forefront of one's mind.
 Accordingly, this doctrine implies that the moral test of any society is "how it treats its most vulnerable members.
 The poor have the most urgent moral claim on the conscience of the nation.
 We are called to look at public policy decisions in terms of how they affect the poor".

 Pope Benedict XVI has taught that "love for widows and orphans, prisoners, and the sick and needy of every kind, is as essential as the ministry of the sacraments and preaching of the Gospel".
 This preferential option for the poor and vulnerable includes all who are marginalized in society, including unborn children, persons with disabilities, the elderly and terminally ill, and victims of injustice and oppression.
 Pope Leo XIV has also affirmed that "the preferential choice for the poor is a source of extraordinary renewal both for the Church and for society, if we can only set ourselves free of our self-centeredness and open our ears to their cry", adding that "it is easy to understand ... why we can also speak theologically of a preferential option on the part of God for the poor".